jplanginier/backend-refacto/PROCESS.md

 - All tests will go red
 - Make it pass by adding the minimal responsibles
 - Add tests on missing elements (user for instance) and go on the refactoring with that architecture.
+- (Add a PSR-4 autoload with composer to be able to load classes without requires.
+Change namespaces of classes accordingly)

+## Progression

+- I won't atomize at first, there is much to fake, and the process to create a test is then a bit long for now.
+I just added one test to have it working.